GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 ## Create and setup a developer account {: #create-setup-a-developer-account }

-Before you can publish your item on the Chrome Web Store, you'll be asked to pick a developer account to own your items and setup your developer account.
+Before you can publish your item on the Chrome Web Store, you need to pick a developer account to own your items, then set up your account in the Chrome Web Store.

 ### Create your account {: #create-a-developer-account }